-Things are beginning to happen again, after a year of pandemic and global shutdown.
+Things are beginning to happen again, after a year of global lockdown.
 But some things never had to stop, like creativity.
 In fact, I would venture to guess that many of us discovered innovations inside ourselves we didn't know we had.
 Here are the artistic highlights in my life these days.
 Let's start with a gig!
 The first one for me since this pandemic!

 THE RICHEST GIRL IN THE WORLD